sabinemm/fruit-game/README.md

     - Chrome

 ### Manual testing
-1. Clicking on overlay over the whole page
+1. Clicking on overlay over the whole window area.
-2. Turning all cards, clicking on all cards fast
+2. Turning all cards, clicking on all cards fast.
 3. Turning background audio on and off by clicking mute button.
+4. Letting the timer run out to check if Game Over overlay appears.
+5. Playing the game until Victory overlay appears.

-I had planned to use Jasmine framework for automated testing but due to time constraints I was not able to.
+I had planned to use Jasmine  for automated testing but due to time constraints I was not able to.
 Yet.

 ### Errors
 Current errors: